Goulburn Weir

+Dam overview

 The Goulburn Weir allows water to be diverted by gravity via the Stuart Murray Canal and Cattanach Canal for off-river storage in the Waranga basin, for later use in irrigation.

-The weir is 209 metres long by about 16 metres high.
+The structure also contained one of the first hydro-electric turbines in the Southern Hemisphere, used to supply power for lifting and lighting; however, the power station was subsequently decommissioned.

+The concrete gravity dam wall is 15 m high and 212 m long.
+When full, the resultant reservoir has a storage capacity of 25000 ML and covers 1120 ha, drawn from a catchment area of 10600 km2.
+The controlled spillway has a discharge capacity of 1897 m3/s.
 Its design was considered very advanced for its time, so much so that it featured on the back of half-sovereign and ten-shilling notes from 1913 to 1933, including on the first Australian banknote ever issued.
-The structure also contained one of the first hydro-electric turbines in the southern hemisphere, used to supply power for lifting and lighting.

 After more than 90 years of continuous service, many of the weir's components were in urgent need of replacement.
 Stabilisation works were done in 1983 and in 1987.

 The weir raises the level of the Goulburn River so that water can be diverted, by gravity, along the main irrigation supply channels: Stuart Murray Canal, Cattanach Canal, East Goulburn Main Channel.
 The weir services nearby farming of crops including wheat, stock and domestic supplies.